 XRP is also supplied to the network directly by Ripple Labs.
 The firm holds a huge amount of XRP in escrow and releases up to 1 billion tokens each month to facilitate business transactions, with any unused XRP being placed back into escrow.
 Once again, this is very different from how the majority of cryptocurrencies operate and again has led to accusations that Ripple’s XRP is not a truly decentralised cryptocurrency.

-XRP vs BTC: Which Is The Better Investment?
+XRP vs XLM: Which Is The Better Investment?

 Having looked at the fundamentals of Ripple and Stellar, it should be obvious that both tokens have a huge amount of potential.
 However, anyone familiar with the cryptocurrency market will probably know that the most technically advanced coin does not necessarily equate to the best investment opportunity.